opengeospatial/ogcapi-connected-systems/api/usecases/marine/saildrone/README.md

 # Saildrone USV Examples

-The following are examples of API resources related to [Saildrone](https://www.saildrone.com) use cases.
+The following are examples of API resources used to model the [Saildrone](https://www.saildrone.com) use case.

 Saildrone platforms are wind-powered Unmanned Surface Vehicles (USV) that can be deployed for long periods at sea.
 They can cross oceans in a fully autonomous manner.